ProjectInTheClass/QueueOrder/README.md

 Main Function:
-- Check the position of cafe in Hanyang University
+- Check the position of cafe in Hanyang University you can check the position of cafes in hanyang university by 'show map' button

-- Check the menu of cafe in Hanyang University
+- Check the menu of cafe in Hanyang University you can check the menus of cafe after selecting cafe

-- Order cafe menus and shopping cart.
+- Order cafe menus and shopping cart. order menus and discount by coupons. simply pay by kakaopay. you can pay conveniently by adding menus at cart.

 - Managing stamp
+you can check your current stamps simply by cafes.

 - Managing coupon
+convert stamps into coupons automatically. easy and quickly check your coupons and discount by coupons.

-- Managing order list and user authentication
+- Managing order list and user authentication you can see your order list at a glance. also you can change your profile images and manage like-menu and shopping cart

 <br>
 <br>